simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 <script src="https://gist.github.com/simonprickett/d32fada0023ab8bc357ffdef80bb8dad.js"></script>

 It should be fairly easy to change this to your needs and style it with appropriate CSS, use markup that isn't a table as you need to.

+## Improvements

+TODO more power sensitive display?
+Automation of other things...

 ## Resources